AI for Pattern Hunter: Application in Wilson Loop of 2D Lattice Yang-Mills Theory: Discussion

 \section{Discussion}

 In this paper, we have used the Transformer to study the Wilson loops in 2D pure Yang-Mills lattice theory.
-Specifically, we map the shape information of Wilson loop into its vacuum expectation value and we found that the Transformer achieved high accuracy.
+Specifically, we map the shape information of Wilson loop into its vacuum expectation value and we found that the Transformer achieved high accuracy within the training distribution.

+Before summarizing the detailed findings, we emphasize an important caveat.
+The 2D lattice Yang-Mills theory studied here is exactly solvable, and as we show below, all the analytic expressions for Wilson loops with length up to 16 belong to only 46 distinct polynomial forms built from 10 basic factors.
+This means the output space of the learning task is finite and restricted.
+Nevertheless, as demonstrated by the disjoint equivalence class experiment in section~\ref{sec:disjoint_eq}, the model does exhibit meaningful generalization: it can correctly predict expectation values for geometrically distinct Wilson loops that it has never seen during training, as long as their analytic forms are among those already learned.
+The model's limitation lies in its inability to extrapolate to entirely new polynomial structures, as shown in sections~\ref{sec:disjoint_ana} and \ref{sec:extrap_l18}.

 First, we study the impact of choices of hyperparameters of the models using input sequences of fixed length $14$.
 By various combinations of three hyperparameters, i.e., the model dimensions, attention heads, and layers, we see that the choice should be balanced among them to have a robust, good learning performance.
 For Wilson loops with length 14, the choice with dimension $\dm = 128$, layer count $\nl = 4$, and attention heads $\nh = 8$ seems to be a good one.